chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Click on the listed Servers to view the details of the specific _Chef Server_.

-## Connect to the Chef Infra Server Organization
+## Connect to the Chef Organization

 Selecting a specific added Chef Server opens the list of organizations in the Server.
 Refer to the image below: